 Learn give-and-go Pass

-A give-and-go is essentially taken from basketball, but it is well-known in soccer as well.
-It means that you pass and move to a different position or away from defenders to receive the next pass.
+A give-and-go is essentially taken from basketball, but it is also well-known in soccer.
+It means you pass and move to a different position or away from defenders to receive the next pass.

 When there are rapid give-and-go passes, defenders tend to leave their positions to intercept the ball, thus creating space.